mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 - The response MUST include a `resource` parameter.
 - The value MUST be an array.
-- Each returned resource identifier MUST match one requested resource.
+- Each requested resource MUST have a matching identifier in the returned set.
 - The returned set MAY be a strict subset of the requested set.
+- The returned set MAY include additional server-assigned resources.
-- If any unrequested or duplicate resource identifier is present, validation fails.
+- If any requested resource is missing from the returned set, or if duplicate resource identifiers are present, validation fails.

 #### Authorization Request Example {#ex-multi-resource-authz}